 Education and Research Through Film

-Stories of Service via film provides our veterans a way to share their stories of bravery, sacrifice, and resiliency, while being able to connect with others in the one of the most powerful mediums.
+Stories of Service via film provides our veterans a way to share their stories of bravery, sacrifice, and resiliency, while being able to connect with others in one of the most powerful mediums.

 Michael Pritchard, Shelia Kirkbride, and Summer Watson, PhD sit down and talk about issues that are impacting our veterans.